craftyjs/Crafty/README.md

 In the code example we are setting the `width` and `height` properties inherited from the `2D` component.
 We can then call the `area` method also inherited from the `2D` component.

+##Developing

+This is the workflow for committing to Crafty:

+    git pull
+    git checkout -b new-feature
+    # keep working on your feature till it's done
+    git pull
+    git checkout develop
+    git merge --no-ff new-feature
+    git push origin develop
+    git branch -d new-feature

+If you don't have write access to the repo, please fork it and perform the same steps in your own repo.
+Then submit a pull request.

+If this is causing you trouble, ask in the forums!